THE PERFECT CUP

 Just Add Water

 Tea is possibly the easiest beverage to enjoy; just add water!
 Remember: tea first, water second.
 Tea is most aromatic and tasty when hot water is poured over the leaves.
 The flow of water aerates the tea, releasing aromas and flavor.
 That goodness won’t emerge if the tea is scooped into pre-poured water.
+Spend some time looking for good water that enhances the taste of your tea (after all, tea is 99% water) but don’t use distilled water.
+The lack of minerals will leave your tea tasting flat.

 The 3 H’s